 Editor’s Note: Many people in the world don’t even know his name.
-Yet, Vicente Guerrero (1782-1831) should be revered throughout history as a leader of liberty, independence and peace.
+Yet, Vicente Guerrero (1782-1831) should be revered throughout history as a leader of liberty, independence, and peace.
 He was a general in Mexico’s war of independence, he helped write the nation’s constitution, and he abolished slavery during his presidential administration.
 Vicente Guerrero of Mexico was of mixed African descent and he, not Barack Obama, was North America’s first black president.
 The state of Guerrero, Mexico is named in his honor.
 Read more about this man of peace.

-Celebrated as one of Mexico’s most important, national heroes, Vicente Guerrero played a significant role in the independence of the new nation and in the abolition of slavery of Mexico.
+Celebrated as one of Mexico’s most important, national heroes, Vicente Guerrero played a significant role in the independence of the new nation and in the abolition of slavery in Mexico.
 In 1782, Vicente Ramón Guerrero Saldaña was born in Tixtla, a city northeast of Acapulco, in what is today his namesake state of Guerrero.
 Of mestizo origin, including African descent, Guerrero was born into a family that was dedicated to farming.
 As such, the young Guerrero similarly entered into the agricultural field, serving as a mule driver.

-President Vicente Guerrero of Mexico (1782-1831) should be revered throughout the world as a leader of liberty, independence and peace.
+President Vicente Guerrero of Mexico (1782-1831) should be revered throughout the world as a leader of liberty, independence, and peace.